sequelize/umzug/README.md

 ## Highlights

+* Written in TypeScript
+	* Built-in typings
+	* Auto-completion right in your IDE
-* Written in TypeScript - you have built-in typings and auto-completion right in your IDE
+	* Documentation right in your IDE
 * Programmatic API for migrations
 * Database agnostic
 * Supports logging of migration process